Name Changes / Changing Your Name – Connecticut

 - Name changes for adoption can generally be done during the adoption process.

-- Women who wish to take their husband’s last name after marriage can do so without going through Probate Court.
+- Anyone wishing to change their name to their spouse’s after marriage can do so without going through Probate Court.

-- Women who wish to have their maiden name or previous married name restored after a divorce must ask for a name change from the same court that issued the divorce decree.
-A detailed description of the process is available in the pamphlet How To Get Your Maiden Name Back After a Divorce”
+- Anyone wishing to return to their maiden name or previous married name after a divorce must ask for a name change from the same court that issued the divorce decree.
+A detailed description of the process and the law is available at the Connecticut Judicial Branch Law Libraries: Connecticut Law About Name Changes webpage, https://www.jud.ct.gov/lawlib/law/namechange.htm.

 Changing Your Name on Other Records

 - In order to change your name for tax purposes, you must contact the Social Security Administration (SSA).
 SSA will issue a new social security card reflecting your new name, and will automatically notify the Internal Revenue Service (IRS) of your new name.
-To file a name change online, visit the Social Security Administration Simple Filings.com.
-The national toll-free telephone number for the Social Security Administration is (800) 772-1213. http://www.ssa.gov/pubs/10002.html#identity
+The national toll-free telephone number for the Social Security Administration is (800) 772-1213.
+Online information can be found at: https://blog.ssa.gov/need-to-change-your-name-on-your-social-security-card/

-- In order to change your name on your Connecticut driver’s license, you will need to go to your nearest DMV full service branch office to update the information on both your driver license and your vehicle registration, if necessary. http://www.ct.gov/dmv/cwp/view.asp?a=805&q=244738
+- In order to change your name on your Connecticut driver’s license, you will need to go to your nearest DMV full-service branch office to update the information on both your driver’s license and your vehicle registration, if necessary. http://www.ct.gov/dmv/cwp/view.asp?a=805&q=244738

 - You may also need to show a certified copy of a marriage license or divorce decree to other organizations, such as banks, utility companies, etc., to change their records.